Location: Regina, SK

 - Adhere to written or verbal agency and government regulations, policies, practices, and instructions.

-The incumbent is responsible for completing all mandatory training requirements for the position as per agency policy and guidelines.
+The successful candidate is responsible for completing all mandatory training requirements for the position as per agency policy and guidelines.